Michael Ballack was part of the 2000/01 Bayer Leverkusen team that finished runners-up on three fronts. - © Bongarts

 xwhatsappmailcopy-link

-The nearly men of German football, Bayer Leverkusen have fallen agonisingly short of top honours since their promotion to the Bundesliga.
+The nearly men of German football are nearly men no longer!
+Leverkusen had fallen agonisingly short of top honours since their promotion to the Bundesliga until the 2023/24 season.

 Bayer 04 Leverkusen